-The Warranty Assessment Report
+The Conciliation Assessment Report

-After Tarion completes its conciliation of your warranty claim, we will send you and your builder a copy of our Warranty Assessment Report.
+After Tarion completes its conciliation of your warranty claim, we will send you and your builder a copy of our Conciliation Assessment Report.
 The report will tell you whether the items we assessed are covered under the warranty and need to be resolved by your builder.

 If the report contains items that are covered by the warranty, your builder will have a final 30 days to resolve them with you.
 Tarion will contact you 30 days after the date of the report to confirm that all the warranted items listed in the report have been repaired or otherwise resolved by your builder.
 If any of the warranted items remain outstanding at that time, Tarion will work with you directly to resolve them.